 Remember that both yogurt and kefir contain more than just probiotics.
 The probiotics may not be worth it for the ingredients that the manufacturer adds.

-Sugar is the biggest concern, turning yogurt and kefir from probiotic-rich health foods to unhealthy treats.
+Sugar is the biggest concern, turning yogurt and kefir from probiotic-rich health foods to unhealthy foods.
 Yogurt and kefir both generally contain some small amount of sugar naturally thanks to the lactose in the milk.
 However, some manufacturers will add more sugar to make the yogurt or kefir sweeter and more attractive to the average American.
 Plain yogurt contains about 10 to 15 grams of carbs per cup, but yogurt containing sugar or added flavors can contain more than 30 grams of carbs per serving.

 Plain, unflavored yogurt tends to be the best option if you want to avoid the added sugar.
 For more flavor, you can add fresh fruit to your yogurt.13

 Probiotic yogurt can be made from whole, low-fat, and fat-free milks, leading to low fat or full fat varieties of yogurt.
 Most health experts recommend the low-fat option to cut down on calories, but yogurts with reduced fat content tend to also contain the most added sugar as a means of compensating for flavor from the lack of fat.14

 Full fat might seem intimidating, but the fats found in dairy may have their potential health benefits.
 Dairy contains natural fats that are unlike the more harmful fats found in heavily processed foods.
 For example, one of the fats known as conjugated linoleic acid (CLA) has been found to potentially help reduce body fat, improve blood sugar regulation, and improve cardiovascular health.15